 Safeguarding at VERSO is more than a policy or program.
 It is more than a training or set of standards.
 Rather, at VERSO we believe that safeguarding involves building a caring, responsive, and protective culture of awareness, knowledge, and empowerment of the rights of a child, particularly within the context of VERSO’s school community.
 Safeguarding also involves developing systems of accountability where all school employees–including the Head of School, Loop Leaders, and Learning Designers–accept responsibility for keeping VERSO’s students safe.

 These rights are outlined in the United Nations Convention on the Rights of the Child (UNCRC), to which Thailand is a signatory country, and national laws including the Child Protection Act (2003), Ministry of Education Thailand Policy, and the Civil Code of Thailand.

 In keeping with VERSO’s commitment and guided by Executive Committee Policy and Procedures, VERSO has implemented best practices in prevention and response to safeguarding concerns within our community, including abuse, neglect, exploitation, and harassment.
 This may include partnering with local Thai authorities to support our efforts when needed.
 This journey is motivated by our determination to ensure safeguarding is an important strategic priority.

 Core aspects of safeguarding in place at VERSO will continue to strengthen our efforts.
 These currently include:

-Like many other efforts to guide healthy developmental and learning needs of preschoolers through adolescents, it takes a village.
-Whether you are parent, teacher, staff, or peer, thank you for your role in building a VERSO school culture and community where safety and wellbeing are paramount.
+Like many other efforts to guide the healthy developmental and learning needs of preschoolers through adolescents, it takes a village.
+Whether you are a parent, teacher, staff, or peer, thank you for your role in building a VERSO school culture and community where safety and well-being are paramount.